davidjosearaujo/davidjosearaujo.github.io/content/posts/02-everything-is-a-file.md

 They are always in the same order, `r` then `w` then `x`, as this is tight to a binary representation of three bits, where each character can be represented by a `1` or a `0` if it were a `-`.
 What does this mean?
 Means that `rwx` is the same as `111` (or 6 in decimal), and `r-x` is `101` (or 5 in decimal), and if we put all of the three sets of three characters together, our files permission of `rwxr-xr-x` could also be represented as `655`.
 {{< /notice >}}

 - Then we have the **number of hard link** to this file.
 Links are quite interesting, and something I think you'll enjoy [reading about](https://en.wikipedia.org/wiki/Hard_link), but just to be brief, did you notice I didn't mention the *name* of the file as being something the *inode* holds as metadata?
-Well that is because a file doesn't actually **have** one, it is **linked** to one rather, and the **hard link** is what represents this association between a file and a name (this happens because things such as directories exist, we will touch on this subject later).
+Well that is because a file doesn't actually **have** one, it is **linked** to one rather, and the **hard link** is a file representation of this association between a file content and a name, so all files will have at least one hard link (this happens because things such as directories exist, we will touch on this subject later).
 - Owner name.
 - Group name.
 - Number of bytes in your file (size).